bin1l/bin1l/README.md

 ### Hi there 👋

 I am Binil😃
-i am just starting out on github
+and i am just starting out on github